-Root Canal Specialists in Marietta, Georgia
+Root Canal Therapy in Marietta

 At Atlanta Dentures, our goal is always to preserve the health and integrity of your natural teeth whenever possible.
 A root canal, also called endodontic therapy, is a very common practice for treating a decayed or damaged tooth; in fact, millions of root canals are performed each year.
 Though many patients hear “root canal” and begin to feel nervous, the procedure has advanced greatly in recent decades and is usually no more complex for the patient than getting a standard filling.

 Our dedicated, patient-focused team at Atlanta Dentures in Marietta is here to make you feel safe and comfortable.
 With over 30 years of expertise in the field, Dr. Thomas Van Galder aims to provide his patients with the latest in dental technology and the most pleasant experience possible.

 Usually completed in one to two appointments, a root canal is a procedure that removes infected tissue from the root of the damaged tooth.
 It sounds complicated, but the patient’s experience will often be very similar to that of getting a regular filling.
 After administering a local anesthetic, your dentist will drill into the tooth, clean out or remove the decayed tissue, and treat the infection.
 If the damage is not extensive, the tooth can sometimes be closed with a filling.
 Most commonly, though, and for more complex procedures, the tooth will require a crown.

 The cost of a root canal varies depending on the complexity of the situation and the location of the tooth.
 Thankfully, many major insurance plans do cover root canals.

 Why would someone need a root canal?